 When thinking about our body and our general health, the feet are often overlooked and ignored until considerable pain or changes occur.
 This habit can be especially damaging for seniors, who are more likely to experience the effects of neglecting foot health at their older age.
 Many aches and pains are caused by ill-fitting shoes that don’t offer support.
 Underlying conditions, like diabetes, rheumatoid arthritis, weight gain, and prior injury, can also be a cause of pain.
 Outside of the podiatrist’s office, seniors can maintain foot health by ensuring that their feet are kept clean and by trimming their nails to an appropriate length.

 Proper foot care is something many older adults forget to consider.
-If you have any concerns about your feet and ankles, contact our doctors from Westfield Foot & Ankle Specialists.
-Our podiatrists can provide the care you need to keep you pain-free and on your feet.
+If you have any concerns about your feet and ankles, contact one of our podiatrists from Westfield Foot & Ankle Specialists.
+Our doctors can provide the care you need to keep you pain-free and on your feet.

 The Elderly and their Feet